Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Provide Your Own Feeds Directory
+Tip #4 – Provide An RSS Feeds Directory

-You can set up your own feeds page that allows your readers to subscribe only to content in the categories that interest them …
+You can provide an RSS feeds page that allows your readers to subscribe only to content in specific categories …

-Link an icon to your category (or specific post) feeds and then create a table or a list of your feeds on a separate page …
+You can link an icon to category (or single post) feeds and then create a table or a list of your feeds on a new page …

-RSS feeds can be customized in several ways, such as adding images and videos to feeds, ads, etc. Some of these customizations require editing code.
+You can customize feeds in a number of ways, such as adding images to feeds, ads, etc. Some of these feed customizations require editing code.

-Here are the feed types, descriptions, and feed examples listed above:
+For your convenience, here are the different feed types, descriptions, and feed examples shown in the table above:

 • Feed Type: All Posts

-• Description: Content feed – displays your latest posts
+• Description: Content feed – RSS feed that includes your latest posts

 • Example Feed: http://yourdomain.com/feed/